estruyf/blog-content/content/posts/2023-10-18-using-vite-for-bundling-your-visual-studio-code-extension.md

 type: post
 ---

+{{< blockquote type="important" text="The `CJS` build of Vite’s Node API is no longer supported and will be removed in version 6.
+As Visual Studio Code extensions do not support ESM, my recommendation is use an alternative bundler such as `webpack`, `tsup`, or `esbuild` instead of Vite." >}}

 A couple of weeks ago, I started looking into the possibility of retrieving the Content Collections from Astro and generating content-types for [Front Matter CMS](https://frontmatter.codes).
 Eventually, this got me into [Vite](https://vitejs.dev), and I started to wonder if I could use it to bundle my Visual Studio Code extension to replace the current Webpack setup.

 In this article, I will explain how I got it working.